I love starting my day with a steaming cup of matcha green tea. Read on to learn how to make this energizing, antioxidant-packed drink at home!

 - ¼ teaspoon matcha

-- 6 ounces additional boiling water or steamed milk of choice, almond milk, oat milk, coconut milk, dairy milk, etc.
+- 6 ounces additional hot water or steamed milk of choice, almond milk, oat milk, coconut milk, dairy milk, etc.

 - Maple syrup, honey, or other sweetener, optional

 - Sift the matcha into a mug or small bowl to get rid of any lumps.